- CPG: January 2023

 Everyone was invited to participate in the prayers and offerings to ask permission of the land and beings to allow the project to be successful.
 Geshe Tenley of Kurukulla Center performed special ground-breaking prayers and practices on the land, as advised by Lama Zopa Rinpoche, in preparation for the start of the construction of the new solar array project!
 We all sat in prayer and meditation in the farmhouse as Geshe Tenley read the prayers in Tibetan.
-Next we went outside to more prayers around a smokey fire to bring the message to all the surrounding beings.
+Next we went outside for more prayers around a smokey fire that sent the message to all the surrounding beings.
 We each added an offering to the fire.
-For the last step we gathered in the field for a final prayer a the solar site and left more cookies as an offering to land and its inhabitants, and to take some group photos of course!
+For the last step we gathered in the field for a final prayer at the solar site and left more cookies as an offering to land and its inhabitants, and to take some group photos of course!

 The Ribbon-cutting Event to Celebrate the Final Milestone

 Work progressed smoothly for this project and within a few months it was complete.
 Final grid interconnection was made and Milarepa Center organized and hosted a ribbon cutting ceremony on Friday October 6, 2023.
 Members and friends of Milarepa, along with the general public and organizations that helped in various stages of the project were invited to join the celebration.